○Introduction

 Two typical examples are given below.

-It has been working with Natural Agriculture since 2022, and the plots are managed by its staff.
-The representative, Josette RAKOTOHERY, works as a medical doctor specializing in nutrition and came across SOAKILONGA through her connection with Janna.
-The facility provides school lunches with vegetables from Natural Agriculture to about 40 children with inadequate nutritional needs.
+SOAKILONGA has been working with Natural Agriculture since 2022, and the plots are managed by its staff.
+The representative, Josette RAKOTOHERY, who works as a medical doctor specializing in nutrition came across SOAKILONGA through her connection with Janna.
+The facility provides adequate nutrition with Natural Agriculture vegetables inside the school lunches given to about 40 children.

 ↑Soakilonga signboard School lunches using Natural Agriculture ingredients↑

-The practice of Natural Agriculture began in April 2023, with seven Sisters and about 10 trainees managing the plots and children participating in the work.
-They have been practicing organic farming using cow dung but have been impressed by the taste and flavor of the natural crops.
+The practice of Natural Agriculture began in April 2023, with seven Sisters about 10 trainees managing the plots, and children participating in the work.
+They had been practicing organic farming using cow dung but were impressed by the flavor of the natural crops.